amasen02/AutoDrivingCarSimulation/README.md

 - **Commands:** Define actions that a car can perform, such as moving forward, turning left, and turning right.
 - **Collision Detector:** Detects collisions between cars during the simulation.
 - **Field:** Represents the simulation field and provides methods for checking if positions are within bounds.
+- **Extensions:** Represents the added behavior to existing classes without modifying the original class.
+- **Constants:** Represents read-only immutable classes and enums.

 #### 3. Code Structure
 ```markdown